brunocodutra/metal/doc/introduction.md

 --------------------------------------------------------------------------------

-Metaprogramming is the art of writing code that is executed to generate new code, which in turn is translated into machine code to finally assembly an executable program.
+Metaprogramming is the art of writing code that is executed to generate new code, which in turn is translated into machine code that is finally assembled into an executable program.

 Metaprograms are far from a novelty in the C family, in fact they have been part of everyday programming since the early days in the form of *the C preprocessor*.
 In C++, metaprogramming was taken to a whole new level with the development of [template metaprogramming][tmp], a technique that employs templates to perform computations during compilation time.
 Contrary to the C preprocessor, it has long been noticed that [C++ templates are indeed Turing complete][tmp.turing], thus making templates